 Let’s be real for a second.
-If you’ve ever tried to formulate a detox or cleanse gummy, you already know: it’s not like making a standard multivitamin gummy.
+If you’ve tried formulating a detox gummy, you already know: it’s nothing like a standard multivitamin gummy.
 It’s a whole different beast.
-Most people see the pretty packaging and think, “Yeah, that’s easy.”
-But behind the scenes, we’re wrestling with chemistry that most brands never even think about.

 The Binder vs. Absorber Fight

 A gummy is basically a gel structure.
-We use things like gelatin or pectin to trap water and create that chewy texture.
+We use gelatin or pectin to trap water and create that chewy texture.
 That’s the binder.
 Now, a detox ingredient like activated charcoal?
 It’s an absorber.
-It wants to soak up moisture-including the water that’s holding your gummy together.
+It wants to soak up moisture—including the water that’s holding your gummy together.

-• Fiber powders keep absorbing water long after the gummy is made, turning it into rubber.
+Charcoal acts like a sponge—add too much and your gummy crumbles in days.
+Bentonite clay thickens the syrup so much it won’t even flow through the depositor.
+Fiber powders keep absorbing water long after the gummy is made, turning it into rubber.

 Moisture Is the Silent Killer

-There’s a concept in food science called water activity (Aw).
-It’s basically how much “free” water is available for microbes and chemical reactions.
-For a detox gummy, this is critical.
+There’s a concept in food science called water activity (Aw)—how much “free” water is available for microbes and chemical reactions.
+For a detox gummy, this is critical because many cleanse ingredients (like aloe or psyllium) pull moisture from the air, changing the texture over time.
+Even the sweetener matters: sugar is a humectant, so we often swap it for stevia or monk fruit to reduce moisture.

 We test every batch under accelerated humidity to see if it will “sweat” or get sticky.
 It’s not glamorous, but it saves us from bad surprises three months down the road.